Ayoroq/admin-dashboard/README.md

 ## Project Overview

-This project is a responsive admin dashboard for managing intergalactic shipments for CosmoDash, created as part of The Odin Project curriculum.
-This project demonstrates the implementation of CSS Grid and Flexbox to create a responsive dashboard layout.
+CosmoDash is a responsive admin dashboard for managing intergalactic shipments, created as part of The Odin Project curriculum.
+This project demonstrates the implementation of CSS Grid and Flexbox to create a responsive dashboard layout with a space-themed interface.

 ## Features